This post was updated in September 2019.

 Day 8: Bus from Luang Prabang to Vang Vieng

 Completely chilled out we left Luang Prabang with a minivan ride to Vang Vieng.
-The ride took about 6 hours and I enjoyed every minute of it!
+The ride took about 6 hours and I enjoyed every minute of it, it was so beautiful!

 Our minivan driver was very careful and drove slowly (bless him…) and the minivan was quite new and not overloaded.
 The van was meant for 12 people and for the first time since arriving in Southeast Asia, there were actually 12 people in the van.
 I was amazed!